Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course is designed for students who have prior knowledge of the Japanese language, mainly through Basic Japanese I and II, or equivalent courses.
-The objectives of the course are to advance students' fluency as well as accuracy in speech and listening comprehension, to develop students' reading and writing skills, and to increase their understanding of modern Japanese culture through authentic materials.
+Designed for students who have prior knowledge of the Japanese language, mainly through Japanese Language I and Japanese Language II, or equivalent courses.
+The course will advance students' fluency and accuracy in both speech and listening comprehension, develop their reading and writing skills, and increase their understanding of modern Japanese culture through authentic materials.

 JAPN 202